European Union (EU)

 - Determining the rank of the European Union according to the amount of its influence on life in Syria.
 As shown in the chart below, the EU ranked 8th most influential prime actor.

 - Assessing and classifying the European Union according to its commitment to inclusive nationalism for Syria (also indicated in the same row by the colored rectangle).
-Of the 25 prime actors who participated in the assessments, more agreed that the EU falls under the category of 'Opportunistic'.
-A prime actor assessed as Opportunistic is seen as willing to build a sovereign, stable, inclusive, and developing Syria, but only when it serves its own interests.
+Of the 25 prime actors who participated in the assessments, more agreed that the EU falls under the category of 'Follower'.
+A prime actor assessed as Follower is seen as willing to build a sovereign, stable, inclusive, and developing Syria, but only when it serves its own interests.

 In response to the question, “How is the European Union important in the life of Syria?”

 Round 3 participants stated (Nov.
 2016 - Jul.
 2017):

 "The European Union promoted open borders without having a way to secure the borders.
 The United Kingdom may have Brexited because of the Syrian refugee problem.
 Germany will probably have a permanent Syrian population.
 The refugee crisis is fundamentally changing the demographics in member states, causing huge instability.”
 (239312)

 "They were prepared to fund Assad for reconstruction, but have pivoted since the US bombing of the airfield.”
 (236592)